-Inspire2INVOLVE is a pair of initiatives delivered in partnership between Villiers Park Educational Trust and two Cambridge Colleges.
+Inspire2INVOLVE is a scheme delivered in partnership between Villiers Park Educational Trust and two University of Cambridge Colleges.
+The programme is targeted at students with high academic potential and it aims to raise your aspirations and academic success.

-The initiatives are funded by our College partners, so there are no costs to schools that work with us, or students who participate.
+Inspire2INVOLVE is targeted at high ability Year 12 students that live in specific geographical areas where typically, progression to university is low.
+The initiatives are funded by our College partners so there are no costs to schools that work with us, or students who participate.

 What happens on the Inspire2INVOLVE Programme?